VasudhaJha/step-by-step-ansible/level02/README.md

 Ansible looks for the `ansible.cfg` file in the following order:

+1. `ANSIBLE_CONFIG` environment variable

+    You can set this environment variable to specify the exact path to a custom ansible.cfg file:

+    ```bash
+    export ANSIBLE_CONFIG=/path/to/custom/ansible.cfg
+    ```

+    **Priority: This path is used first if it is set, overriding all other locations.**

-1. Project-specific (./ansible.cfg) – The configuration in the current working directory.
+2. Project-specific (./ansible.cfg) – The configuration in the current working directory.

     **Priority: This file is used first if it exists, overriding all others.**

-2. User-level (~/.ansible.cfg) – Applies to all Ansible runs for the current user.
+3. User-level (~/.ansible.cfg) – Applies to all Ansible runs for the current user.

     **Priority: This is used if no project-specific configuration is found.**

-3. System-wide (/etc/ansible/ansible.cfg) – Applies to all users on the system.
+4. System-wide (/etc/ansible/ansible.cfg) – Applies to all users on the system.

     **Priority: This is used only if neither project-specific nor user-level files exist.**